 I did my research.
-There are many websites and television programs out there with advice on how to make a perfectly cooked wing.
+There are many websites and television programs out there with advice on how to make a perfectly cooked buffalo wing.
 I studied them, digested them (so to speak), and took bits and pieces of everything I learned to create my own buffalo wing recipe.
 And in my opinion, it’s pretty darn good.

-12 wings (I like Perdue Wingettes)
+12 chicken wings (I like Perdue Wingettes)

 1 ½ cups buttermilk

-1 cup flour
+1 cup all-purpose flour

-1 tsp salt
+1 tsp. salt

-1 tsp onion powder
+1 tsp. onion powder

-1 ¼ tsp garlic powder
+1 tsp. garlic powder

-1 tsp paprika
+1 tsp. paprika

-Vegetable or Canola Oil
+Vegetable or canola oil

-1/3 cup melted butter
+1/3 cup unsalted butter

-2 tablespoons blue cheese dressing
+2 tbsp. blue cheese dressing